TheBestTvarynka/tbt/content/posts/announcing-grafily-0.3/index.md

 :thinking: What does it mean for the app?
 It means that some features can be discarded in favor of app simplicity.
 The benefits of some features may not justify the complexity of their implementation.
-I would rather keep the app simple then unreasonably complex.
+I would rather keep the app simple than unreasonably complex.

 # Showcase